alexivkin/WebSphere-Performance-Monitor/README.md

 `wsadmin -lang jython -user *WASADMIN* -password *WASADMINPWD*`

 -   In some cases, like when you have security disabled, or running on a node manager, you do not have to specify the was admin and user in the command line.
--   Run the script with the -l option to figure out what statistics you need.
+-   Run the script with the -l option to list the statistics you have available.
 There are some sample statistics in the performance.prop file already.

 `wsadmin -lang jython -user *WASADMIN* -password *WASADMINPWD* -f collectWASPerformanceStats.py allstats.txt -l`

--   Copy the the specific stats you are interested in from allstats.txt into performance.prop
+-   Copy the the specific stats you are interested in from allstats.txt into performance.prop.
+See preformance.prop for the expected syntax
 -   Run the script

 `wsadmin -lang jython -user *WASADMIN* -password %ADMINPWD% -f collectWASPerformanceStats.py stats.csv`